zilliztech/attu/client/README.md

 ### Helper Folder

-Like utils / consts / utils / hooks , we dont want put all functions or datas in one file like index.ts because of maintainability.
+Like utils / consts / utils / hooks , we dont want put all functions or data in one file like index.ts because of maintainability.

 So when we need to create new file , treat the file like Class then name it.